MHT: THE NEW TERM FOR HRT

 How does MHT work?

-For women who have had a hysterectomy, oestrogen alone may be a suitable treatment for menopause symptoms.
-However, women who still have a uterus require MHT that also contains a progestogen in order to protect the uterine lining (the endometrium).
-MHT is the most effective treatment for hot flushes and night sweats, as well as many other symptoms of menopause.
+The primary benefits of MHT come from the oestrogen it provides, and for women who have had a hysterectomy oestrogen alone may be a suitable treatment for menopause symptoms.
+However, oestrogen alone stimulates the lining of the womb (the endometrium) to grow, so women who still have a uterus require MHT that also contains a progestogen in order to prevent this.

 Current research shows that MHT is a safe and effective treatment for the symptoms of menopause for most women if commenced within 10 years of natural menopause or before the age of 60.
 Whilst these age limits are not strict, increasing age is associated with an increased risk of other health conditions such as cardiovascular disease, so a careful and individualised discussion about the risks and benefits of MHT is required if you are considering starting MHT outside these timeframes.